theonicisan/chess/design.md

      10. Promoted (0 if no, 1 if yes).
 Changes from 0 to 1 upon pawn promotion.

 Once a GAME is encoded in a vector matrix, a collection of games can be assembled as a higher level vector.

+After every move, the chess_game vector of shape (moves, rank(8), file(8), one-hot-encoded piece identifier(32)) will receive another move.

+As the chess_game has moves appended, the feature vector will have to be updated.
+I am not sure if it is worth "hand crafting" the feature vector or whether I should use a learning algorith to discover and embed features of every move/state of the board.
+I am not a fan of teaching algorithms deterministic rules.
+Perhaps the features can be split into deterministic features and learnt features.

+It seems inevitable that the engine will have to be trained using a learning algorithm.
+Some of the algorithms I have looked at seem to use reinforcement learning.
+I was hoping to use CNN/RNN/Transformer Model principles where the board-state are treated as "words".
+Each state could then be trained to have a feature embedding of deterministic and learned features.
+This should assist in recommending a next move (or board-state).

+Deterministic features could include:
+1. Per Square
+  1. Whether the piece is threatened or not.
+  2. Whether the piece is "hanging" or not.